Simply put, Maven is a command-line tool for building and managing any Java-based project.

 Then we extract the archive to our desired location.

 4.1.
 Adding Maven to the Environment Path

-We open the terminal and switch to the directory where the files were extracted to and then log in as Super – User.
+First, let's open the terminal and switch to the directory where the files were extracted to and then log in as superuser.

 We are now ready to use Maven on our Mac OS X.

 4.2.
 Adding Maven to the Environment Path for macOS Catalina or Higher